Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

    The Properties Editor is being merged "over" the Outliner.

-The area that will closed gets a dark overlaid with an arrow.
+The area that will be closed gets a dark overlaid with an arrow.
 Now you can select the area to be closed by moving the mouse over it.

 Release the :kbd:`LMB` to complete the join.
 If you press :kbd:`Esc`